Efficient evaluation of expectations of functions of a L\'evy process and its extremum: Numerical evaluation of in Example I

-For SL-processes, and KoBoL is an SL-process, any sinh-deformation is admissible provided $q_1+\psi(i(\om_1-b\sin(\om))>0$ for the smallest $q=q_1>0$ used in the Gaver-Wynn Rho algorithm.
-If $q_1+\psi(i(\om_1-b\sin(\om))\le0$ then we can reduce the calculations to the case $q_1+\psi(i(\om_1-b\sin(\om))>0$ using the simple trick \eq{tVBrom_a} or take the purely imaginary zero of $q+\psi(\xi)$ into account explicitly as in \cite{paired}.
-In the example that we consider, $q_1+\psi(i(\om_1-b\sin(\om))>0$.
 For SL-processes, the choice of the most important parameters $\om^\pm$ trivializes: $\om^\pm=\pm \pi/4\cdot\min\{1,1/\nu\}$, and the half-width $d^\pm$ of the strips of analyticity in the new coordinates is $d=|\om^\pm|$.
 It can be easily shown that, for the Merton model and Meixner processes, one can choose $\om^\pm=\pm \pi/8$ and $d^\pm=|\om^\pm|$ (see \cite{EfficientAmenable} for the analysis of the domain of analyticity and zeros of $q+\psi(\xi)$ for popular L\'evy models).
 Thus, given the error tolerance $\eps$, we can easily write a universal approximate recommendation for the choice of $\ze$.
-The recommendation for an approximately optimal choice of the truncation parameter $\La=N\ze$ is the same as in \cite{Contrarian}; both lead to grids somewhat longer, typically, 1.2-1.5 times longer than necessary.
+The recommendation for an approximately optimal choice of the truncation parameter $\La=N\ze$ is the same as in \cite{Contrarian}.
+As in \cite{Contrarian}, typically, the recommendation leads to grids somewhat longer than necessary.
 Choosing the parameters by hand, we observe that the results with the errors of the order of E-7, which are inevitable with the Gaver-Wynn Rho algorithm, can be achieved using the sinh-acceleration in the $\xi$- and $\eta$-spaces, with grids of the length 100 or even smaller (depending on $\nu$ and $T$).
-It is evident that if the calculations are made using the Hilbert transform or simplified trapezoid rule without the conformal deformations, then much longer arrays will be needed (thousand times longer and more) to satisfy even larger error tolerance, and the increase of the speed due to the use of the fast Hilbert transform or fast convolution and fast inverse Fourier transform cannot compensate for the very large increase of the sizes of the arrays.
+If the calculations are made using the Hilbert transform or simplified trapezoid rule without the conformal deformations, then much longer arrays will be needed (thousand times longer and more) to satisfy even larger error tolerance, and the increase of the speed due to the use of the fast Hilbert transform or fast convolution and fast inverse Fourier transform cannot compensate for the very large increase of the sizes of the arrays.